eraybasar/pesdk-docs/_guides/android/v5/features/stickers.md

 > Please make sure you put the PNG files into the `res/raw` **or** the `res/drawable-nodpi` folder, otherwise the sticker is scaled by Android.

 The list of `StickerConfig` objects represents the stickers that are available in the current category.
-Each `StickerConfig` takes the following four parameters:
+Each `StickerConfig` takes the following five parameters:

+1. Sticker identifier, this should be unique.
+It is currently used for serialization only.
-1. Resource identifier of the sticker name.
+2. Resource identifier of the sticker name.
 Will not be displayed in the default layout, but is used for accessibility
-2. `Drawable` resource or `ImageSource` of the icon
+3. `Drawable` resource or `ImageSource` of the icon
-3. `Drawable` resource or `ImageSource` of the sticker
+4. `Drawable` resource or `ImageSource` of the sticker
-4. `ImageStickerConfig.OPTION_MODE` to configure the coloring behavior (optional)
+5. `ImageStickerConfig.OPTION_MODE` to configure the coloring behavior (optional)

 A sticker configuration could then look like this: